Chapter 10 – Mansion: The Memory of Sagiso

 Oh, wait, Ai just said “herd.”
 Fine, I guess we can go with “herd.”

-It turns out the murder aren’t just walking towards the party – they’re stampeding, being chased by the mushroom monster from Ep 1 (in its original form).
+It turns out the murder aren’t just walking towards the party: they’re stampeding, being chased by the mushroom monster from Ep 1 (in its original form).
 Lisa is able to toss the monster around with her Kigen Arts, just like in Ep 1, and wouldn’t you know it, using a lot of recycled animation from Ep 1 to boot.
 Given all the recycled stuff we’re seeing, it’s good to see that Lisa remembers that the mushroom transformed that time she tried to juggle its cousin, and expects it to do the same now.
 She warns the kids to start running, but before they can get away, Chobi runs in an ineffectively kicks the transformed monster.
 He is soon joined by the rest of the murder of chocobos, who live up to their name by tearing the monster to atomic dust.
 Savage.
 And can you believe it?
 Someone other than Kaze ended a fight today!
 Like, something actually significant, not just mopping up after Kaze or knocking a monster aside temporarily!

 After the battle, a woman arrives on chocobo-back, looking a just a bit like Chocobaba from episode 2, enough so that Lisa has to ask if she is Chocobaba or not.
 The woman is actually Chocobaba’s sister, Chocoimo (Choke-oy-mo), who ends a lot of her sentences with the phrase “or something like that,” instead of calling everything “a rumour,” like her sister did.
 Like Chocobaba, Chocoimo is voiced by Lainie Fraiser.

 Chocoimo likes what she sees of Chobi, and compares him to the legendary chocobo, Ciel, who was name-dropped in the title so you know this is important.
 She also identifies Yu’s special chocobo feather by a proper name, but between Fraiser’s muttering and the fact that this is a made-up word, I can’t pick out the word from the sentence!
-In fact, the only reason I know the word today is because I came across it when I was on an FFU fansite way, way after the fact: she’s supposed to be saying “Pinna.”
+In fact, the only reason I know the word today is because I came across it when I was on an FFU fansite way, way after the fact: she’s supposed to be saying “pinion.”
 After Lisa nearly confirms that this episode won’t have anything to do with the overarching plot, Chocoimo begins to hint that Omega may be nearby, and we flash back to Episode 7 and repeat relevant info until Chocoimo brings up the legendary Ciel again, now pronouncing the name “She-el” instead of “See-el” like she had earlier.
 She will continue to swap between pronunciations throughout the episode.
 I hate this.

 Chobi’s watch begins to clang, and the party gathers to return to the Ghost Train.
-But it seems that Chobi just isn’t feeling it anymore.
-Instead, he wants to stay with Chocoimo and the rest of the murder.
-Yu rationalizes that Chobi should go with his new friends, as they have no way to get back later on, thanks to the the inconsistent movements of the train and the (implied, but never strictly confirmed) shifting terrain of Wonderland, and the fact that this is a herd that moves around on their own, so they wouldn’t be here even if they did come back!
+But it seems that Chobi just isn’t feeling it anymore: instead, he wants to stay with Chocoimo and the rest of the murder.
+Yu rationalizes that Chobi should go with his new friends, as they have no way to get back later on, thanks to the the inconsistent movements of the train and the (implied, but never strictly confirmed) shifting terrain of Wonderland, and the fact that this is a herd that moves around on their own, so they wouldn’t be here even if they could come back!
 Yikes, you can see his point!
-Chobi decides to stay with the murder, and everyone is very sad at this definitely, absolutely, positively permanent cast change that removes a major character in the middle of an episode, who takes an important tool (the watch) that the characters need to survive with them.
+Chobi decides to stay with the murder, and everyone is very sad at this definitely, absolutely, positively permanent cast change that removes a major character in the middle of an episode, who also takes an important tool (the watch) that the characters need to survive with them.
 100% authentic.
 Frankly, the only thing truly surprising about this plot is that the cast actually gets on the train and leaves, implying – however briefly – that the cast might actually have to work to reunite when Chobi inevitably changes his mind.

 To the trio’s surprise, the train leaves its usual, extra-dimensional tunnel to appear in some sort of canyon, like a real-world subway coming overground for a stretch of time, which the cast assures us has never happened before.
 Soon, it comes to a stop, and a collection of flashing lights and tentacles signals the arrival of another fragment of Omega.
 Lisa concludes that the fragment must have outright ripped into the subspace tunnel to get at the Ghost Train!
 Also, somehow Crux is here.
 Now, granted, I don’t know how she follows them through the tunnel in the first place, but it seems a little too convenient!